Limburan/Limburan.github.io/_pages/siamensis.md

 ![alt text](/assets/images/cs-move-do-new.gif "Siamese crocodile escaping")

 Hardly anything is known about the ecology and behaviour of wild *Crocodylus siamensis*.
 Apart from Mesangat, few populations are still present in other countries.
 Unlike saltwater crocodiles, *C. siamensis* is only found in freshwater.
-Their diet, nesting biology and ecology are currently studied in Mesangat.
+Their diet, nesting biology and ecology are currently studied in Mesangat (Behler *et al.*, 2018, Staniewicz *et al.*, 2018).

 ## Do they eat people?